Bobzycruiz/alx-low_level_programming-1/0x00-hello_world/README.md

 File 7.
 A script that generates the assembly code (intel syntax) of a C code and save it in an output file

+File 8.
+A C program that prints exactly and that piece of art is useful" - Dora Korpar, 2019-10-19 folloowed by a new ine, to the standard error